jstodd867/unearthing-other-worlds/README.md

 The dataset retrieved from the exoplanet archive for this exploration was largely clean.
 For some parameters, like planet radius and equilibrium temperature, there were records with no entry, so the only cleaning that needed to occur was to omit these entries when plotting or calculating means.
 The features with missing values are noted in the EDA notebook.

 ### Visualizations

+The code for producing this visualizations are in the EDA notebook, with underlying functions in the plots.py file of the src directory.

 #### Detection Methods
 The first element of this dataset that I explored was the breakdown of discovery methods across the confirmed exoplanets.
 The bar chart, below, shows that the clear leader in terms of number of detections is the transit method.